 Average cost price structure in the ‘industrial valve manufacturing’ industry.

 Let’s say the same production process takes place in Poland, then wages represent just 7% of the cost price.
 That is a difference of 14% compared to Italy.
-Within this industry, the buyer is better of focusing on location than the development of commodity prices.
+Within this industry, the buyer is better off focusing on location than the development of commodity prices.
 In this example, production in Poland leads to a potential decrease of €15 per valve.
 That reduces the price by 24%.
 For a technical wholesaler that buys 1.500 of these valves, this means saving €22.500.
-Another noticeable thing is that the average ebit in this industry is quite high, with 27%.
+Another noticeable thing is that the average ebit in this industry is quite high, at 27%.
 The negotiation can be started with a little less compassion.